inventmarine/open-tds-meter-esphome/README.md

 1. **Via Home Assistant**:
    - Navigate to your device in Home Assistant
    - Find the calibration controls:
-     - `TDS Calibration Reference (ppm)` - Set to your solution's TDS value
+     - `TDS Cal Reference - Sensor 1 (ppm)` - Set to your solution's TDS value for sensor 1
-     - `Calibration Sensor Select` - Choose which sensor to use for calibration (1 or 2)
+     - `TDS Cal Reference - Sensor 2 (ppm)` - Set to your solution's TDS value for sensor 2
    - Place the selected sensor in your calibration solution
    - Wait 2-3 minutes for readings to stabilize
-   - Click the `Calibrate TDS Sensors` button
+   - Click the `Calibrate TDS Sensor 1` or `Calibrate TDS Sensor 2` button
-   - The system will calculate and apply the new K-value to both sensors
+   - The system will calculate and apply the new K-value to the selected sensor

 2. **Via Web Interface**:
    - Access the device's web interface at `http://open-tds.local`